Post-Christmas Holiday Travel Weather Forecast | Weather.com

 South: Rain and storms, possibly severe, are expected ahead of the cold front from the Great Lakes to the northern Gulf Coast.
 A few severe storms could produce gusty winds and brief heavy rain in places like Indianapolis, Cincinnati, Memphis, Nashville, St. Louis and Little Rock.

-Potential weather-related flight delays: Philadelphia, Baltimore, Washington, D.C., Chicago, Indianapolis, Minneapolis, Milwaukee, St. Louis
+Potential weather-related flight delays: Philadelphia, New York City, Washington, D.C., Chicago, Indianapolis, Minneapolis, St. Louis

 The green shadings depict where rain is expected.
 Areas that are shaded blue are expected to see snow.
 Purple-shaded locations may see either rain or snow.